 - ARRL - Amateur Radio Relay League - the American national amateur radio

-a discount on my DXCC applications.
-The ARRL’s antenna books and handbook are
+my DXCC applications.
+The ARRL’s books are recommended.

 - The G-QRP-Club’s construction articles and operating tips in the club mag Sprat are well worth

-those who sign /QRP, where it’s legal to do so, otherwise those who just send [space] QRP,
+who sign /QRP, where it’s legal to do so, otherwise those who just send [space] QRP, or

 - Sutton and Cheam Radio Society gave me a start in ham radio back in the 70’s, welcoming